Wellbeing

 - Year 6: Puberty recap; Puberty – change and becoming independent; Positive, healthy relationships; How a baby is made

-The Year 6 lesson, How a baby is made, incorporates elements of sex education.
+The Year 6 lesson, How a Baby Is Made, incorporates elements of sex education.
 It has been included to safeguard pupils effectively and to provide a foundation for later learning about healthy, intimate relationships.
 While the Department for Education strongly recommends that primary schools deliver sex education, we understand and respect that parents and carers have the right to request to withdraw their child from this lesson.

 Pol-Ed Programme